-- Collection, disclosure, or use of personal information for marketing, sales or other distribution. - Administration of any protected information survey not funded in whole or in part by ED. - Any non-emergency, invasive physical examination or screening as described above.
+- Collection, disclosure, or use of personal information for marketing, sales or other distribution. - Administration of any protected information survey not funded in whole or in part by Department of Education. - Any non-emergency, invasive physical examination or screening as described above.